jstubbins98-netize/inteiliDOS/README.md

 ### InteiliTalk — Text-to-Speech

-**InteiliTalk** is a PC-speaker text-to-speech application built entirely in software.
-It converts typed ASCII text into audible phoneme sequences using the existing `speaker_beep()` timer API — no extra hardware is required.
+**InteiliTalk** is a PC-speaker text-to-speech engine that produces real synthesised speech — not a series of beeps.
+It is a bare-metal port of **SAM (Software Automatic Mouth)**, the formant speech synthesiser from the Commodore 64, running entirely in software with no audio hardware beyond the standard PC speaker.

 **Launching InteiliTalk:**